MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/default-sharepoint-groups.md

 - Assign primary and secondary site collection owners to any site collection in their venue.

-If you are using SharePoint on-premises, you do not have a SharePoint Online Administrator, or SharePoint Online Administrator site, after a standard SharePoint installation.
+If you are using SharePoint on-premises, you do not have a SharePoint administrator or SharePoint admin center after a standard SharePoint installation.